sauve/JSONSerialWriter/README.md

 * Serialize to multiple stream
 * Pretty print the output ( no space, no identation, no new line until the end of the serialization )

 # Todo

 * Create, Compile and debug complex example
 * Create new example as unit test
 * Should Write of a char be cast to a string or a number ( signed byte )?
-* Add character escape mecanism
 * Add example for use of espace char
 * Add support for String class
-* Add multiple write for the same string value
-* Compile on ARM architecture
-* Add better array support
+* Arduino library file check and support
+    * properties
+    * .adoc
+    * keywords
 * Debug and Optimization
     * methode for value check to write , and set writing state ( could be inline )
 * better error support and report
 * Select licence
-* Arduino library file check and support
-    * properties
-    * .adoc
-    * keywords
 * Release and push as supported library
+* Other release to add feature:
+    * Add multiple write for the same string value
+    * Compile on ARM architecture
+    * Add better array support
+    * Add raw write support
+    * Release new version of librairy